Suspect in custody for assaulting Montreal police officer in case that led to wrongful arrest | CBC News

 Suspect in custody for assaulting Montreal police officer in case that led to wrongful arrest

-Nearly 2 months after Mamadi Ill Camara was exonerated, police have arrested another man
+Nearly 2 months after Mamadi Ill Camara was exonerated, police arrest another man

 Montreal police say the man responsible for attacking a police officer during a routine traffic stop back in January has been arrested in Toronto.